CelineHonekamp/celinehonekamp.github.io/_pages/dropdown/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am a PhD student at the [Centre for Cognitive Science](https://www.tu-darmstadt.de/cogsci/ccs/index.en.jsp) in the group for [Sensorimotor Control and Learning](https://www.psychologie.tu-darmstadt.de/sensorimotor/home_sensorimotor/index.en.jsp).

+I am interested in human motor control.
+More specifically my interests lies in proprioception and its role in adaptation, different illusions and general motor control.
+I want to understand how healthy humans use and rely on this sense to be able to find appropriate substituion mechanisms for example for prosthetics users.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.